 An Introduction to DTP Trials

-A DTP trial is a patient-centric approach where trial supplies are delivered directly to the patients’ home.
-Whether they’re known as virtual, decentralized or remote trials, DTP is widely considered to be the future for clinical study.
+A DTP trial is a patient-centric approach where trial supplies are delivered directly to the patient’s home.
+Whether they’re known as virtual, decentralized or remote trials, DTP is widely considered to be the future of clinical study.